amrsamii/news-chatbot/README.md

 The chatbot is built using Python and integrates with Streamlit for the user interface, and LangChain for language model operations.

+The design is based on the React Agent model.

 ## Screenshots
 ![Screenshot 1](images/the_guardian.png)